oit-ipbl/final_competition/README.md

 Each team should submit the following 5 materials by 9/3 12:00 (Thai), 14:00 (Jp).
 The submission form will be announced on SLACK.

-1. Slide for the presentation of your team's mini-games.
+1. Slide for the presentation of your team's program.
    - Make 7 minutes presentation slide, like [Exercise1 (team development)](https://github.com/oit-ipbl/Integration/blob/main/team_exercise/team_exercise.md#exercise1-team-development).
    - File format and editor tools are not specified.
    - You will need to use these slides to make a presentation in front of everyone at 9/4.
 2. A video of gameplay.
-   - The maximum time of the video is 10 minutes, and you should include almost all the mini-games' demo play.
+   - The maximum time of the video is 10 minutes.
    - The video will be uploaded to YouTube with `unlisted` style, and all iPBL participants will see it for evaluation of your team's final-competition works.
    - File format should be popular video format, such as `mp4`, `wmv` and so on.
 3. ROS packages' source code, that is zipped the files in directories under `~/catkin_ws/src`.